alkalenka/AudienceDecode_320991/README.md

 - Fan Visitors remain small but steady.
 They contribute consistently but never dominate, which matches their behavior (rating only a couple of favourites).

 - Heavy Enthusiasts stay rare.
-T heir share is always low, but slowly increases over time—meaning “super-active” users exist, but they’re a small niche.
+Their share is always low, but slowly increases over time—meaning “super-active” users exist, but they’re a small niche.

 ### Movie cluster (genres) popularity over time